Alyssa Bish, Director of Development & Communications

 Alyssa’s passion for giving back to the community through non-profit work started as a student worker at the University of Alaska Foundation.
 This first role sparked a desire to dedicate her professional life to supporting the work of non-profit organizations.
 Following her time at the Foundation, she went on to spend 6 amazing years connecting Alaskans with the world at the Alaska World Affairs Council.
 In 2018, she moved to Scotland to pursue an MBA at the University of Edinburgh.
-While completing her capstone project, Alyssa learned more about the mission and impact of VOA Alaska and decided she wanted to find a way to become a part of the team.
-She joined the VOA Alaska team in November of 2019 as the Director of Development.
+While completing her capstone project, Alyssa learned more about the mission and impact of VOA Alaska and decided she wanted to find a way to become a part of the team, which she soon did!
 Outside of work, Alyssa is on the Board of Alaska Common Ground and loves to spend time with her golden pups, Poppy and Thor.

 Juan Chapa, Director of Outpatient Services

 Juan’s journey to serve his community has been one of self-reflection.
 It was born with a need to better assist those who believe there is little to no hope and who’s anger can overshadow their own voice of self-advocacy.
 He spent time serving his nation in various areas.
 During that time, he worked with diverse cultures and pursued higher education to in order to become an advocate for those needing a voice.
 Juan came to VOA to work with an organization that was committed to assisting those who are underserved in our community.
 Juan accepted the invitation to work in concert with VOA in June 2019 as Director of Clinical Services.
 He enjoys family and outdoor activities.

 Sara Clark, Vice President of Public Health & Prevention